rahil627/my-programming-stuff/langs/programming-languages.md

 **Nim**
-  - NOTE: probably the most practical among this, crystal, 'n julia
+  - NOTE: probably the most practical among this, crystal, 'n julia, yet still quite behind haxe
   - **"aims for efficiency, then expressiveness, then elegance, has metaprogramming too, in that order"**
     - this is a good way to categorize languages..
   - "It combines successful concepts from mature languages like Python, Ada and Modula."